General Information

 All applicants must meet the general admission requirements for Concordia University Chicago graduate programs as published in the Concordia University Chicago academic catalog.

-New students are accepted into graduate degree-seeking, certificate, endorsement and/or post-graduate programs for online and on-campus study in the fall, spring, or summer semesters.
-Previously admitted students seeking to change programs may do so at the beginning of a semester (only) by submitting a Change-of-Program quick app.
-Applicants must be in good academic standing according to Concordia University Chicago’s satisfactory academic progress standards at the time of requesting a program change.
+New students are accepted into most graduate degree-seeking, certificate, endorsement and/or post-graduate programs for online and on-campus study for in the fall, spring, or summer semesters.
+Students seeking to change programs may do so by submitting a Change-of-Program quick app.
+Applicants must be in good academic standing according to Concordia University Chicago’s satisfactory academic progress standards and meet published program admission requirements at the time of requesting a program change.
+Program changes will be processed and recorded for the subsequent semester.

 Teacher Education Licensure Programs Requirements

 The State of Illinois, the Illinois State Board of Education (ISBE), the Illinois State Educator Preparation and Licensing Board (SEPLB), and accreditors, Council for the Accreditation of Education Programs (CAEP) require teacher preparation institutions to have a continuous assessment policy in force to evaluate teacher candidates throughout their programs.
 The College of Education meets these requirements with formative and summative assessments of teacher candidates integrated throughout the curriculum.
-Teacher candidates must also earn a grade of C- or higher in every course that leads to entitlement to be licensed to teach.
+Teacher candidates must also earn a grade of C or higher in every course that leads to entitlement to be licensed to teach.
 Concordia-Chicago has established an assessment system with four transition points to meet these mandates.
 The Transition Points and their requirements are listed below.

-Transition Point One: Acceptance to Teacher Candidacy
+Transition Point One: Acceptance to Teacher Candidacy (Licensure and Non-Licensure)

 Education majors move from education major status to Teacher Candidate status at this first transition point.
 Teacher candidates are eligible to begin their specialized training in methods, classroom management, assessment of learning, and other professional clinicals and coursework.
 To become a teacher candidate, the education major must submit an application to the College of Education.

 Teacher candidacy is a prerequisite for Professional Program (methods) courses in each Education Program.
-Each potential candidate must submit an application to the College of Education by November 15 or May 15.
+Each potential candidate must submit an application to the College of Education by September 15 or February 15.
 The admission requirements that make up a complete application include:

 - Fingerprint Criminal Background Check results on file with the Office of Field Work Experience